ICBO-conference/icbo2025/docs/registration.md

 </p>

 <b>
-If you are unable to use the above Google Forms registration button, we have prepared an alternative <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAANCwqLNUQjdLNTA1RDBCRjNHNUM3RUZWWUU5M1k2Ui4u">Microsoft Form</a> you may fill out. <b>Only use the Microsoft Form if you cannot use the above registration button.</b>
+If you are unable to use the above Google Forms registration button, we have prepared an alternative <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAMAANCwqLNUQjdLNTA1RDBCRjNHNUM3RUZWWUU5M1k2Ui4u">Microsoft Form</a> you may fill out. <font color="red">Only use the Microsoft Form if you cannot use the above registration button.</font>
 </b>

 ### Virtual Attendance fees